thiagopg84/ngx-french-toast/projects/ngx-french-toast/README.md

 - Fully built in Angular 14, without any external dependencies.
 Oui, très indépendant!
 - Customizable toast appearance, including duration, colors, and positioning.
 Like a beret, you can style it to perfection!
 - Unique feature: Dynamically embed components within the toast for maximum flexibility and créativité.
 C'est magnifique!
+- Total control over toast visibility: `infinite` and `pinned` properties allow users to arrange toasts based on their importance and ensure critical messages stay in focus.

 <br>